-A Harry Potter inspired electronics project: Learn how to make a magic wand that lights up!
+A Harry Potter electronics project: Learn how to make a magic wand that lights up!

 Simple Electronics: How to Make a Magic Wand